greptileai/greptile-vscode/README.md

 ## Support

-For more information and support, visit [Onboard AI](https://www.getonboardai.com/).
+For more information and support, visit [Greptile](https://greptile.com).

 ## Feedback

 We value your feedback.
-Please submit any issues or suggestions via our [Discord](https://discord.com/invite/xZhUcFKzu7) or via [email](founders@getonboardai.com).
+Please submit any issues or suggestions via our [Discord](https://discord.com/invite/xZhUcFKzu7) or via [email](founders@greptile.com).

 ---

-_Onboard AI - Chat with your codebase, generate complex code changes, and onboard faster._
+_Greptile - Ship more features, faster._